undeadwanderer/undead-userscripts/tabun-filters/README.md

 This is a fork of an old script by CAHCET who abandoned it back in 2016.

 ### License:
-The original author distributed it under the WTFPL license and I'm not changing that (for now, at least).
+The original author distributed it under the WTFPL license and I do not intend to change that (for now, at least).

 ### Features: